The Merchant Princes: The Hidden Family

 The Hidden Family is the second book of The Merchant Princes, published in 2005.
-It completes the story began in The Family Trade of Miriam Beckstein's attempts to understand and explore the new worlds she has access to.
-As the title suggests, the existence of families with the power to "worldwalk" unknown to the Clan comes of importance in this book, as a shadow war to undermine the Clan continues.
+It completes the story begun in The Family Trade of Miriam Beckstein's attempts to understand and explore the new worlds she has access to.
+As the title suggests, the existence of families with the power to "worldwalk" unknown to the Clan becomes important in this book, as a shadow war to undermine the Clan continues.
 The story also includes Miriam's exploration of a third world largely unknown to the Clan, where Massachusetts is part of "New Britain" and the British monarchy fled to America; this nation has roughly Edwardian mores and 1930s technology.
 The existence of this third world also complicates security expectations, as it provides an angle to attack the Clan from locations which might seem safely guarded in both worlds, but are unguarded in the third world.

 In The Hidden Family, Miriam correctly hypothesizes that the Clan civil war that took place around the time she was born was caused and intensified by a third party – a distant branch of the Clan that, while weaker, was unknown and had access to a different world.
 They were thus able to perform attacks that seemed as if they must come from a rival world-walker within the Clan, but actually came from the Hidden Family.
 Miriam also believes this third party to be behind the attack on her birth mother.
 For reasons she cannot entirely understand, this branch family considers her existence a threat as well.
 Miriam also has to contend with elements in the Clan who distrust her.
 She is warned that in six months, a large Clan meeting will occur at Beltaigne, and her rivals – including her own blood grandmother Hildegarde – are likely to motion to have her declared incompetent, which would deny her the funds held in trust that was her inheritance.
 Lastly, Miriam believes that Duke Lofstram's security forces have a mole working for the Hidden Family, after several security lapses and attempts on her life that seemed to know too much.